James Wallace (businessman): Honours and awards

 In the 2001 New Year Honours, Wallace was appointed an Officer of the New Zealand Order of Merit, for services to the arts.
 He was promoted to Knight Companion of the New Zealand Order of Merit, also for services to the arts, in the 2011 Queen's Birthday Honours.

+In December 2018, Wallace was conferred with an honorary doctorate by Auckland University of Technology.
+In 2019, he received an honorary Master of Arts degree from the Waikato Institute of Technology, which was revoked in 2023 following his convictions for sex offences.

-Following Wallace's name suppression being lifted in 2023, the government sought forfeiture of his honours which King Charles III granted in August 2023.
+After Wallace's name suppression was lifted in 2023, the government also sought forfeiture of his honours, which King Charles III granted in August 2023.
 This forfeiture removed Wallace's post-nominal letters, and his title of Sir.

-In December 2018, Wallace was conferred with an honorary doctorate by Auckland University of Technology.
-In 2019, he received an honorary Master of Arts degree from the Waikato Institute of Technology, which was subsequently revoked in 2023.